 Port Hughes

-The Port Hughes jetty is a highly rated South Australian jetty dive extremely popular with the Macro photography community.
-It is often busy with jetty fisherman so you need to watch for squid jags and hooks flying past.
+The Port Hughes jetty is a highly rated South Australian jetty dive, extremely popular with the Macro photography community.
+It is often busy with jetty fishermen, so you need to watch for squid jags and hooks flying past.

-The far end of the jetty (approx 100m) widens out quite a lot and this is an area where there is a lot to see for the scuba diver.
+The far end of the jetty widens significantly, and this is an area where there is a lot to see for the scuba diver.
 Amongst the fallen jetty piles and debris of many years of storms live a huge range of critters.
-There are many types of nudibranchs, lots of small octopus including the deadly blue ring as well as some rarer species of tasselled anglers, frog fish, cuttlefish and a great variety of of crab and shrimp species.
+There are many types of nudibranchs, lots of small octopus, including the deadly blue ring, as well as some rarer species of tasselled anglers, frog fish, cuttlefish and a great variety of crab and shrimp species.

-Keep an eye out into the blue for large rays, wobbegongs, Port Jacksons and the occasional dolphin will fly by for a look.
+Keep an eye out in the blue for large rays, wobbegongs, Port Jacksons and the occasional dolphin will fly by for a look.

-The maximum depth at the end of the jetty is between 6 and 7 metres (depending on the tide) and the best weather conditions are Southeast, Easterly, Northeast.
-That said it can be dived in almost any winds providing not too strong.
+The maximum depth at the end of the jetty is between 6 and 7 metres (depending on the tide), and the best weather conditions are Southeast, Easterly, and Northeast.
+That said, it can be dived in almost any winds, provided they are not too strong.
 The current here generally does not cause too much concern as it’s a wide expanse of water.

-The best dive plan for this site is to go out along one side and return back along the other.
-Some years ago the club placed a memorial scuba tank and plaque in the centre area of the far end, its chained to the jetty piles but worth a look to see if you can find it hidden beneath the growth.
+The best dive plan for this site is to go out along one side and return along the other.
+Some years ago, the club placed a memorial scuba tank and plaque in the centre area of the far end.
+It's chained to the jetty piles, but worth a look to see if you can find it hidden beneath the growth.

-Port Hughes is the most popular jetty on the northern end of the Yorke Peninsula and on weekends in summer you’ll almost always bump into other divers in the area.
-If you do, say high as they are likely to be members of the Wallaroo Dive Club.
+Port Hughes is the most popular jetty on the northern end of the Yorke Peninsula, and on weekends in summer, you’ll almost always bump into other divers in the area.
+If you do, say hi as they are likely to be members of the Wallaroo Dive Club.

 Port Hughes is a little over a 2-hour drive from Adelaide.